wstrother/ahp_twitch_bot_site/index.md

 The PostCommand is used to send a POST request to an API endpoint specified by the URL parameter.

-Note that when the `PostCommand` is invoked in chat, the argument passed to it must be a valid JSON serializable string, which is treated as the body of the POST request.
-Because this is error prone and unwieldy, it's reccomended that the `PostCommand` be used in conjunction with other commands, typically a `JsonCommand` in order to provide a properly fromatted JSON serializable string.
+**Note:** When the `PostCommand` is invoked in chat, the arguments passed to it must form a valid JSON serializable string, which is treated as the body of the POST request.
+Because this is error prone and unwieldy, it's recommended that the `PostCommand` be used in conjunction with other commands, typically a `JsonCommand` in order to provide a properly fromatted JSON serializable string.

 ### GetCommand